mOjakoski/mOjakoski/README.md

 **`Software Developer`**

 Background & experience in front-end and back-end software development, leaning more on front-end.
 Also interested in test automation, cloud platforms and AI.
+Working experience with JavaScript, TypeScript, C#, .NET, ASP.NET and SQL databases.

 ---